milanmueller/milanmueller.github.io/content/posts/learning-haskell-01.md

 ### The Motivation
 In some of the university lectures I had the chance to attend, I was introduced to the idea of functional programming.
 While being less intuitive than imperative languages, I found programming in a functional way to be quite satisfying compared to writing for loops all the time.
-Somehow the abstract way of thinking which functional programming neccessitates tickles similar parts of my brain as videos of hydraulic presses crushing stuff do.
+Somehow the abstract way of thinking which functional programming necessitates tickles similar parts of my brain as videos of hydraulic presses crushing stuff do.

 I have also been wanting to do a personal programming project for some time, so I figured I might combine that with my curiosity for functional programming and try to solve some more complex problems than the usual toy programs from university lectures (which is not to say that those were too easy, what I mean by _complexity_ here, is the size of the program and also its real world usability rather than whether they are hard or easy to solve.)